Goals, objectives and reflective habits

 • What was a situation today/this week where I could have done better?
 How?

-Some large scale questions that people ask include:
+Some large scale questions include:

 • Am I optimising my time, energy and performance according to my values, goals and objectives?